Skip to main content

 Never attempt to extinguish a grease fire with water!

 For more information on how to practice kitchen fire safety, and to obtain a kitchen fire safety tip sheet (English, French and Mandarin are available), contact Emergency Management and Fire Safety Officer.
-Tip sheets are also available at the Department of Residence, Laurier International, and LEAF.
+Tip sheets are also available at the Department of Residence and Laurier International.